yvelikov/Programming-Basics/README.md

 # Programming-Basics
-Repository for exercises and exams from Programming basics course
+Repository for exercises and exams from "Programming basics - October 2016" course